patchew-project/qemu/docs/devel/migration.rst

 An iterative device must provide:

-  - A ``save_setup`` function that initialises the data structures and transmits a first section containing information on the device.
-In the case of RAM this transmits a list of RAMBlocks and sizes.
+  - A ``save_setup`` function that initialize the data structures and transmits a first section containing information on the device.
+In the case of RAM used to transmit a list of RAMBlocks and sizes.

-  - A ``load_setup`` function that initialises the data structures on the destination.
+  - A ``load_setup`` function that initialize the data structures on the destination.

   - A ``save_live_pending`` function that is called repeatedly and must